vaimo/lokte-chrome-extenssion/README.md

 # Onyx Chrome Extension

-Chrome extension for Onyx with the following features:
+Chrome extension for Lokte with the following features:
 - Default home screen
-- Basic interactions with Onyx platform
+- Basic interactions with Lokte platform
-- Embedded iframe to Onyx chat
+- Embedded iframe to Lokte chat
 - Configurable domain for local/remote instances
 - Hotkey for quick access panel

 ## Installation
-For Onyx Cloud Users, please visit the Chrome Plugin Store (pending approval still)

-For self hosted users, please follow the guide at [https://docs.onyx.app/chrome_extension](https://docs.onyx.app/chrome_extension)
+- Download the repository and unzip
+- Go to chrome://extensions/
+- Enable Develoepr mode in top right corner
+- Clock on "Load unpacked" and select the folder you've jsut unziped
+- Login to Lokte with your Vaimo accoiunt

 ## Development
 - Modify files in `src` directory
+- Please use separate branches before merging to main
 - Refresh extension in Chrome

 ## Contributing
 Submit issues or pull requests for improvements